Future of Pullman pool up in the air

 Mayor Francis Benjamin said the city and school have always had a good relationship, and hopes both can find a way to keep the pool open.

-The aquatic center was built 27 years ago, Benjamin said, when local philanthropists Ed and Mary Schweitzer financed the construction with a $2 million gift.
+The aquatic center was built 27 years ago, Benjamin said, when local philanthropists Ed and Beatriz Schweitzer financed the construction with a $2 million gift.
 The family also donated more than $300,000 in 2012 to pay for upgrades and repairs to the pool, he said.

 The facility is open to the public Monday through Friday at varying times throughout the week.
 The aquatic center also supports other activities like the Pullman High School swim team practices and home meets.

-Note: This story has been updated to correct the name of Beatriz Schweitzer, who, along with husband Ed, financed the original construction of the Pullman Aquatic & Fitness Center.